Lacey, Oh Lacey

 Jorden Demerritte

-Her presence was like the saline breeze licking off of the ocean waves–soothing and all-encompassing.
+I recall her presence being like the saline breeze that licks off of ocean waves–soothing and all-encompassing.

-Given my mother’s camaraderie with her, I came to acquire this tin round box.
-She was moving away and in the giving spirit that is infused within her, she thought of passing down her craft supplies to me.
+I came to acquire this tin round box, given my mother’s long-established camaraderie with her.
+She was moving away and my mother helped her pack.
+In the giving spirit that is infused within her, she thought of passing down her craft supplies to me.
 Knowing about the creativity embedded within me since my youth, she relinquished her treasured tin box.

-The first time I encountered the tender appliques lace was 2 years ago after graduating from high school.
+The first time I encountered these familiar tender applique lace was 2 years ago after graduating from high school.
 Ms. Arlice sent a handmade card and envelope with pieces of swirling thin fabrics glued atop.
 I was deeply touched by her craftsmanship and the time that went into creating this envelope stuffed with a heartfelt note.

 The gift was a reminder that friendship transverses time and space.
-You hold the imagery of people dearly to your heart–etching over memories, until pieces of the memory become worn with deep-seeded content.
-For me, this tiny tin relic with the bundles of a pearl memory latched inside wields a personal interpretation.
+You hold the imagery of people dearly to your heart–etching over memories until they become worn with affection.

 When I see lace now, whether encased behind glass at the Isabella Gardner’s Museum in Boston or on a shirt tucked away in my closet, it is a reminder of the invisible thread tying me to the people I love.